Chitra Wakishta

 Chitra Dhanawalavithana (23 December 1936 – 31 May 2019 as චිත්රා වාකිෂ්ඨ) [Sinhala]), popularly as Chitra Wakishta, was an actress in Sri Lankan cinema, stage drama and television.
-Wakishta is best known for her role Somi Nona in Kopi Kade teledrama and she had a career that spanned more than six decades.
+She is best known for her role as Somi Nona in the teledrama Kopi Kade.

 Personal life

 She was born on 23 December 1936 in Punchi Borella.
 She completed her education from Buddhist Girls' School, Maradana, which is later known as Sri Sangamiththa Balika Vidyalaya, Colombo 10.
 She was married to Lloyd Wakisha.
 Lloyd was also a popular actor in his generation, who acted in stage drama Wes Muhunu and then in films such as Sihina Hathak, Kinkini Paada, Rena Giraw, Baduth Ekka Horu, Mee Masso, Gehenu Lamai, Adhishtana, Thani Tharuwa and Wadula.
 Lloyd was born in 1930 and died in 1981 at the age of 51.
 The couple has three sons - Ranjan, Shammi, Pran - and one daughter.
 Her granddaughter Senuri is also a child artist, who acted in the teledrama Appachchi.
 Senuri won many awards at local award festivals for her role in that drama.

 She died on 31 May 2019 at the age of 82.